Skip to Content

 Tucked between STRAT and Fremont Street, the Arts District offers 18 blocks of shopping, art, breweries, bars, and restaurants.

-I detest shopping traditionally, but shops in the Arts District were sincerely fun to visit and range from art galleries to antique shops.
+I detest shopping typically, but shops in the Arts District were sincerely fun to visit and range from art galleries to antique shops.
 As a Vegas history nerd, I was thrilled to find an abundance of vintage casino memorabilia, matchbooks, ashtrays, chips, etc.

 Eat a High-End Meal